samalss/archsmell_transformers/README.md

 # Refactoring Type Prediction with Transformers

-This repository contains code and experiments from my master's thesis on predicting software refactoring types using Transformer-based models (CodeBERT and CodeT5).
+This repository contains code and experiments from master's thesis on predicting software refactoring types using Transformer-based models (CodeBERT and CodeT5).

 ## 🔍 Overview